roozbehzarei/SuperWebView/README.md

      </a>
 </p>

-SuperWebView is a ready-to-use WebView template to create an Android app from your own website with minimal customizations required.
+If you want to create an Android app from any website without writing a lot of code, SuperWebView is the perfect solution for you.
+It is a ready-made WebView template that saves you time and hassle.

 ### Features
 * Support Android 5.0+